 Starting in Chipping Campden, head towards Hidcote where you can enjoy the beautiful American-inspired Hidcote Gardens and explore the Garden Rooms designed by Lawrence Johnston.
 From here you walk to the top of the Cotswolds with views all the way across to Birmingham.
 Finally, finish up your walk at Ebrington where you can enjoy a pint of local Yubby at the Ebrington Arms.

 The South East

 3. Weardale Walk, Emmetts Garden, Kent – Weardale walk

 Weardale Walk is a satisfying circular joining Emmetts Garden and Chartwell (once home to Sir Winston Churchill) through wooded Toys Hill and Hosey Commons.
-The spectacular fall colours of Emmetts garden are a sight to behold, as are the exotic flora, from Acers and Katsura Toffa trees, along with more native species.
+The spectacular autumnal colours of Emmetts garden are a sight to behold, as are the exotic flora, from Acers and Katsura Toffa trees, along with more native species.

 4. Birchover, Derbyshire

 The Peak District is gorgeous in the fall, and the village of Birchover is a dramatic landscape of standing stones, burial mounds, and Bronze-Age stone circles sitting among the dramatic, windswept high ground.
 The village itself, mentioned in the Doomsday Book of 1086, is a beautiful collection of old cottages, most of which were built from the pink gritstone from the Stanton Moor quarries nearby.

 The walks around Birchover are steeped in mythology: There’s the tale of the hermit of Cratcliffe Tor who was said to have led weary travellers to safety from the Portway trail.
 Then there are the Rowtor Rocks which demonstrate both prehistoric rock art and Victorian sculpture.
 There’s also Stanton Moor which is a hive of 4,000 years of historical activity.